rosulek/vamonos/api/widget-graphdisplay.md

  * **highlightChanges** :: *Boolean* -- default value: `true`

-    whether nodes will get the css class 'changed' when they are modified
+    whether vertices will get the css class 'changed' when they are modified